2006 Richmond spree murders: Attack on Ryan Carey

-Murder Spree
+Murder spree

 Harvey family

 In the early afternoon of January 1, 2006, the bodies of Kathryn, Bryan, Stella, and Ruby Harvey were found dead in the basement of their burning house in the Woodland Heights district of Richmond, Virginia.
-The family of four had been bound with electrical cord and tape, beaten with a claw hammer, slashed, finally had their throats slit.
+The family of four had been bound with electrical cord and tape, beaten with a claw hammer, and finally had their throats slit.

 Kathryn Elizabeth "Kathy" Harvey (née Grabinsky; November 28, 1966 – January 1, 2006), aged 39, was the co-owner of a popular local toy store called World of Mirth in Richmond's Carytown district and was the half-sister of actor Steven Culp.
 Her husband, Bryan Taber Harvey (April 27, 1956 – January 1, 2006), aged 49, was the lead singer/guitarist of House of Freaks, a two-man college rock band.
 Their daughters Stella Ann (November 3, 1996 – January 1, 2006) and Ruby May (July 4, 2001 – January 1, 2006) were aged 9 and 4, respectively.

 Gray bound Kathryn, Bryan, and Ruby in their basement with packing tape, while Dandridge searched the house for items to steal.
 As this was occurring, Stella arrived home from a friend's house.
-Gray briefly unbound Kathryn so she could retrieve Stella from the upstairs.
+Gray briefly unbound Kathryn so she could retrieve Stella from upstairs.
 The mother of Stella's friend, Kiersten Perkinson, had a short exchange with Kathryn where Perkinson had described her as "pale and ashen".

 Kathryn did not indicate to Perkinson that there was anything amiss before she left.
 Kathryn and Stella were rebound by Gray in the basement shortly afterward.
 Gray ended up cutting the throats of all four of the family members and then hitting each in the head multiple times with a claw hammer shortly thereafter.
 The official cause of death stated that Bryan and Kathryn died of blunt-force trauma to the head, Stella of smoke inhalation and blunt-force trauma to the head, and Ruby of stab wounds to her back, one of which punctured her lung.

 Gray and Dandridge tipped over an art easel in the Harvey family's basement, poured wine over the top of it, and lit the easel on fire in an attempt to destroy the crime scene.
 Johnny Hott, Bryan's friend who was the drummer in House of Freaks, called 9-1-1 after noticing that the Harvey house had been set on fire.

 Chesterfield home invasion

-On January 3, 2006, a couple living on Hollywood Drive in Chesterfield County, Virginia, were robbed by two men and a woman who had gained entry to their house by pretending to ask for directions.
+On January 3, 2006, Brenda Dale Mason and Roy Mason, a couple living on Hollywood Drive in Chesterfield County, Virginia, were robbed by two men and a woman who had gained entry to their house by pretending to ask for directions.
 The robbers stole several items, including a computer and a television, as well as $800 in cash.
-The husband was able to dissuade the gang from tying them up by drawing attention to the wife's disability and his need to assist her.
+Roy Mason was able to dissuade the gang from tying them up by drawing attention to his wife's disability and his need to assist her.
+Neither was injured.